Outreach-Organization/learn_ioat/README.md

 ## Description

 The Real-time Gaming Framework for IoT and Smart Agriculture is an educational project that introduces the concepts of IoT, sensor integration, MQTT protocol, and real-time data visualization through an interactive game.
 This README provides an overview of the framework's components and how to get started.
+Helps in learning!

+1. Web App Framework: An IoT framework to connecting sensor and actuator "things" also called Internet of Agricultural Things (IoAT)
+2. IoT board: Gives a tutorial about how a sensors  (e.g., soil moisture) and actuator (water pump) can be connected using Arduino device
+3. MQTT protocol: Discuss the use and implementation of MQTT protocol, which is one of most widely used data protocol for IoT
+4. Realtime data-based Plant growth visualization
+5. Interface for soil moisture level control- automatic/manual
+6. Reward-based gaming control interface for plant care

 <img width="1225" alt="Screenshot 2023-08-22 at 11 49 43 AM" src="public/screen.png">